Extream-SaaS/ex-sdk/README.md

 })

 // authenticate
-const { accessToken } = await this.extreamClient.authenticate('rich@extream.app', 'password')
+const { accessToken } = await extreamClient.user.login('rich@extream.app', 'password')

 // fetch user
-const user = await this.extreamClient.fetchUser('rich@extream.app')
+const user = await extreamClient.user.fetchUser('rich@extream.app')

 // connect to the server
-this.extreamClient.connect(accessToken)
+extreamClient.connect(accessToken)

+// The raw socket is exposed as a property const { socket } = extreamClient

+// Helpers exist to allow you to add listeners easily
 // subscribe to a topic
 this.extreamClient.on('some_topic', (val) => {
   console.log(val)